JWKennington/JWKennington.github.io/content/pages/research.md

 ### Research Interests
 My research is primarily focused on classical and quantum gravity.
 Presently, I am working on applications of numerical, semiclassical techniques to loop quantum cosmology.
+Also, I'm investigating computational methods in tensor network renormalization with applications to spinfoams and loop quantum gravity.

-More generally, I am interested in analytical and computational approaches within general relativity (GR) and loop quantum gravity (LQG), as well as the beautiful, mathematical machinery underlying these theories.
+More generally, I am interested in analytical and computational approaches within general relativity (GR) and quantum gravity (QG), including loop quantum gravity, noncommutative geometry, causal dynamical triangulations, and causal sets.

-I aim to apply computational techniques such as tensor network renormalization and coarse graining to singularity problems like black hole thermodynamics and early cosmology.
-Though presently focused on theory, I have previously worked on observational problems, including microlensing of AGN systems, and continue to be interested in more concrete, astrophysical phenomena, including gravitational waves.
+I find the beautiful, mathematical machinery underlying these theories equally as intriguing.

 For my research codes, see [here](/pages/code).
 For publications, see [here](/pages/publications).